UniversalDevicesInc-PG3/udi-wirelesstag-poly/README.md

   - NA1 = Not Applicable, since it's available in eventState?
   - NS1 = Not Supported, likely to be added.
   - NS2 = Not Supported, part of Kumostat, which nobody is using?
+  - N1 = Only updated on change, so not intially populated.

 ### NLS entries